 Anti-history.
 In Counternarratives and Macrohistories, ed.
 Geoff Emberling for Cambridge University Press, 328-342.

-(with Alison Kohn) Archaeologies of an Informal City: Temporal Dimensions of Contemporary Andean Urbanism.
-IN Assembling Architecture.
-Archaeology, Affect and the Performance of Building Spaces, eds.
+Archaeologies of an Informal City: Temporal Dimensions of Contemporary Andean Urbanism (with Alison Kohn).
+IN Assembling Architecture: Archaeology, Affect and the Performance of Building Spaces, eds.
 Mikkel Bille and Tim Flohr Sørensen.
 Routledge.

-(with D. Ryan Gray) French Colonial Louisiana: The Rough Terrains of Empire.
-Oxford Handbook of Historical Archaeology, eds.
+French Colonial Louisiana: The Rough Terrains of Empire (with D. Ryan Gray).
+IN Oxford Handbook of Historical Archaeology, eds.
 James Symonds and Laurie Wilkie.

 Modern American Death: Grave Goods and Blithe Mementos.
 In Paul Graves-Brown, Rodney Harrison and Angela Piccini (eds.).
 Handbook of the Archaeology of the Contemporary World.
 Oxford University Press.